GChristensen/dark-flow/README.md

 to distinguish them from regular http:// urls and apply special processing).
 It was reworked again after Clojure Script introduced a set of breaking changes and when multiprocess Firefox has appeared.
-When Firefox quantum has broken it, it was ported back to GAE, and finally again to Firefox Quantum.
-As the result, the current codebase consists exclusively of hacks and obscure control streams needed to overcome all the limitations encountered in the past.
+When Firefox quantum has broken it once more, it was ported back to GAE, and finally again to Firefox Quantum.
+As the result, the current codebase consists exclusively of hacks and obscure control streams needed to overcome all the limitations encountered in the way.